Homework

 Year 3

-Reading Maths English / Topic Spellings |
+English / Topic

 Year 4

-Set each Friday, due back in on Wednesday Set weekly, tested on a Friday Expected to be done daily Set once a week (set Friday – due back Wednesday) |
+Set once a week (set Friday – due back Wednesday)

 Year 5